Royal CBD Softgel Capsules 30 Capsules

 Can CBD help with polycystic ovarian syndrome (PCOS)?
 What does the current research suggest?

 Polycystic ovarian syndrome (PCOS) affects roughly 10% of women in the United States.
 It’s one of the main causes of infertility in women in the Western world .

 This chronic health condition is poorly understood by modern medicine — making it especially difficult to diagnose and treat.
-Pharmaceuticals used to manage this condition bring their own risk of side-effects — and many are simply ineffective for some women.
+Pharmaceuticals used to manage this condition bring their own risk of side-effects.

 A syndrome is a collection of symptoms that occur simultaneously — often without a known cause and aren’t connected to each other.
 There are many different types of syndromes.
 An example of a syndrome you may have heard of is premenstrual syndrome — which is not a disease, but a set of symptoms.

 Conversely, a disease is a specific abnormal condition that negatively affects the function of an organ or body system.

 As a syndrome, there are no defining lines that group PCOS sufferers together to understand its cause and treatment.
 The only thing grouping them together is an overlap in the symptoms — which can vary quite a bit from one PCOS sufferer to the next.

 This condition should not be confused with PCOD (polycystic ovarian disease) which has a clear cause.
 We’ll cover the differences between the two in more detail below.

 PCOS and PCOD have similar symptoms but are very different from each other when you take a closer look.